jackspaniel/nodulejs/README.md

 }
 ```

-#### Example of multiple middleware functions which make an asynchronous call to the DB
+#### Multiple middleware functions which make an asynchronous call to the DB (goes with Form submit example above)
 (from [demoApp.js](https://github.com/jackspaniel/nodulejs/blob/master/demo/demoApp.js))
 ```
 ...